hartigan43/dotfiles/README.md

 ###My dotfiles.
-Make sure you have `git` and `curl` installed and if using Linux.
+Installation for OSX, Arch and Ubuntu -- Arch requires Packer.
 On OSX this should work out of the box.
 Then run `chmod +x install.sh && ./install.sh`

+Currently untested -- script refacorted into smaller functions and have not verified the accuracy.
+Use at your own discretion.